 Once we receive a deposit or full payment for a puppy, we will create the booking.

-We ship on Wednesdays and use Ozark Jet-A-Pet Courier Service to transport the puppies to the airport.
+We ship on Wednesdays and use a pet transportation courier service to transport the puppies to the airport.
 Our puppies ship out of St. Louis and are most often shipped via Delta or American Airlines.
 Occasionally we use a different carrier if necessary.

 All of the paperwork will be attached to the kennel in a clear plastic bag. *PLEASE DO NOT THROW AWAY* The bag will contain a health certificate, vaccination/deworming records, registration papers (unless mailed separately or if you ordered the Puppy Protection Package), microchip paperwork (if applicable) and rabies certificate/tag (if puppy is 12 weeks or older).